 - May specialize in Canadian corporate tax, Canadian personal tax, or indirect tax (GST, PST)

 Where do you work?

-Integral Accounting Inc. will attend your office during regular business hours.
-After-hours work may be performed remotely from Integral’s office location.
+Integral Accounting can attend your office during regular business hours, or perform work remotely from Integral’s office.

 How do I get started?

-Integral provides a complimentary one-hour consultation to help you decide:
+Integral provides a complimentary consultation to help you decide:

 - whether you require temporary or on-going support,

 - how many hours or days of support are required each month, and

 - which specific needs you wish to address.